Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 For example,

 - G3 uses three real axes e1, e2 and e3 with e1² = e2² = e3² = 1 unit values.
-- CGA G4,1 uses e1²=e2²=e3²=e+²=1 and e-²=-1. e+ and e- are converted to e∞ (einf) and e0 to be used in CGA: e0 = 0.5(e- - e+), einf = 0.5(e- + e+). e0 and einf are null vectors: e0²=einf²=0.
-Inner product e0 . einf = -1.
-- G3,0,1 is projective geometric algebra (PGA) which is often used for (game) graphics
+- G3,0,1 PGA is projective geometric algebra which is often used for (game) graphics
+- G3,1 CRA compass ruler algebra is the CGA flavor for 2D and used in the Introduction book of Hildenbrand to explain GA
+- G4,1 CGA see next section
+- GAC is geometric algebra conic
 - there are many other ones like G2, G3, G3,3, G9 etc.

 The choosen dimension has influence on
 - the capabilities
 - how much memory is necessary to store the geometric objects

+# CGA

+Conformal geometric algebra, CGA, is placed in Euclidean 3D space, but uses for representation 5 dimensions.
+The 2 additional dimensions e0 and einf (e∞) are virtual ones with specific properties as explained next:

+e1²=e2²=e3²=e+²=1
+e-²=-1
+e+ and e- are converted to e∞ (einf) and e0 to be used in CGA e0 = 0.5(e- - e+), einf = 0.5(e- + e+)
+e0 and einf are null vectors: e0²=einf²=0
+The inner product e0 . einf = -1

+The additional dimensions allow additional object types and affine orthogonal transformations.

-As example, G4,1 needs 32 (2^5, ordered by Pascal triangle) values for one variable, offering the capability of orthogonal transformations by using rotors (versors) including translates (reflect, rotate, dilate, translate).
+G4,1 needs 32 (2^5, ordered by Pascal triangle) values for one variable, offering the capability of orthogonal transformations by using rotors (versors) including translates (reflect, rotate, dilate, translate).
 Not every object needs all values, so compressing is used.

-Lengyel has a nice image on page 10 of https://terathon.com/gdc23_lengyel.pdf
+Lengyel has a nice image on page 10 of https://terathon.com/gdc23_lengyel.pdf about the Pascal triangle.

 CGA uses the following blades and they are used in the array as follows.
 This follows how Gaalop is organized, so the code of it can be used by C++, Python etc. directly: